mrAceT/nextcloud-S3-local-S3-migration/README.md

 Inspired upon [otherguy/nextcloud-cleanup](https://github.com/otherguy/nextcloud-cleanup/blob/main/clean.php).
 I have not had this problem, so can not test.. => check only!

 - preview cleanup.
+Removes previews of files that no longer exist.
-There is some initial work for clearing and cleaning up previews.. that is a work in progress, use at your own risc!
+There is some initial work for clearing previews.. that is a work in progress, use at your own risc!

 The script will do the "sanity check" when migrating also (we want a good and clean migrition, won't we? ;)